patrickcping/pingone-go-sdk-v2/mfa/docs/DeviceAuthenticationPolicyPlatform.md

 `func (o *DeviceAuthenticationPolicyPlatform) HasEnabled() bool`

 HasEnabled returns a boolean if a field has been set.

+### GetFidoPolicyId

+`func (o *DeviceAuthenticationPolicyPlatform) GetFidoPolicyId() string`

+GetFidoPolicyId returns the FidoPolicyId field if non-nil, zero value otherwise.

+### GetFidoPolicyIdOk

+`func (o *DeviceAuthenticationPolicyPlatform) GetFidoPolicyIdOk() (*string, bool)`

+GetFidoPolicyIdOk returns a tuple with the FidoPolicyId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFidoPolicyId

+`func (o *DeviceAuthenticationPolicyPlatform) SetFidoPolicyId(v string)`

+SetFidoPolicyId sets FidoPolicyId field to given value.

+### HasFidoPolicyId

+`func (o *DeviceAuthenticationPolicyPlatform) HasFidoPolicyId() bool`

+HasFidoPolicyId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)